Scholarly Publishing Toolkit

 - iThenticate: UT's Office of Research and Engagement provides access to iThenticate, a premier plagiarism detection tool for faculty and student researchers.

-- UT Libraries offers a workshop on Plagiarism, Copyright, and Avoiding Research Misconduct in the Publication Process.
+- Workshop/Training: UT Libraries offers a workshop on Plagiarism, Copyright, and Avoiding Research Misconduct in the Publication Process.
 Request the workshop by contacting the Scholarly Communication and Publishing Librarian.

 Plagiarism Detection Tools